 Sometimes, overseas travel with a mental or physical disability can be challenging for a variety of reasons.
 A person has a disability 'if they have a physical or mental impairment, and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities'.

-Possible risks when travelling with a disability can include cultural acceptance of certain disabilities in some countries, availability of medication and required assistance and accessibility issues to buildings and modes of transport in some countries.
+Possible risks when travelling with a disability can include accessing travel insurance, cultural acceptance of certain disabilities in some countries, availability of medication and required assistance and accessibility issues to buildings and modes of transport in some countries.

-In the UK attitudes toward trans people are slowly improving and trans people are protected from discrimination by law in the UK and most of Europe, however, this is not the case in all countries around the world.
+In the UK, attitudes towards trans people are slowly improving and trans people are protected from discrimination by law in the UK and most of Europe, but this is not the case in all countries around the world.
 Attitudes can vary hugely and it is important you are fully aware of the laws and customs of the country you are travelling to so you can stay safe.
-‘Transgender’ is an umbrella term for people whose gender identity, gender expression or behaviour does not conform to that typically associated with the sex to which they were assigned at birth.
 Travelling as a trans person in many countries poses a high risk due to limited police protection/support, reduced access to medication and healthcare, issues at border control and the risk of physical violence.

 Marriage and civil partnerships

 Protection to marriage and civil partnerships only protects people who are married or in a civil partnership from discrimination.
 In England, Scotland and Wales marriage is not restricted to persons of the opposite sex and same-sex marriage and civil partnerships are legal.
-Northern Ireland does not recognise same-sex marriage.
+Same-sex marriage has been legal in Northern Ireland since January 2020 and is legal in nine of the fourteen British Overseas Territories.

 Regardless of your marital or civil partnership status, public affection between both heterosexual and homosexual couples is still prohibited in a number of countries around the world and you could face imprisonment or deportation.
 In some countries this includes small acts of intimacy that we may take for granted in the UK such as holding hands or kissing.